Blood Pressure Cuff Size Chart: NIBP Cuff Selection Guide (2026)

 Key Takeaways

-• A wrong-size cuff can bias NIBP readings by up to 20 mmHg, potentially leading to misdiagnosis of hypertension or missed treatment.
+• A wrong-size cuff can bias NIBP readings by up to 20 mmHg, potentially leading to misdiagnosis or missed treatment.

-• Different clinical departments — ICU, Emergency, Operating Room, Neonatology, and Ambulatory settings — each require specific cuff types optimized for their workflow.
+• Different clinical departments — ICU, ER, OR, NICU, ambulatory, and home — each require specific cuff types optimized for their workflow.

-• Both reusable NIBP cuffs and disposable NIBP cuffs have distinct advantages — the right choice depends on infection control policy, patient turnover, and total cost of ownership.
+• Both reusable and disposable NIBP cuffs have distinct advantages — the right choice depends on infection control policy, patient turnover, and total cost of ownership.

 How to Measure Your Arm for the Right Cuff Size